 Changing the pace again, I’ll be talking about wedding centerpieces.
-The traditional centerpiece is usually big flowers of one or two colors maybe with some baby’s breath.
-This is obviously overdone by now, making people long for different flowers, flower lengths, colors or something completely different from flowers altogether.
-This is truly an area of originality for bride (and maybe the groom) to let their design skills shine.
-As with other aspects of the wedding, there is a return to old-fashioned beauty, intricate elegance and a down-to-earth feel.
+Traditional wedding centerpieces usually consist of big flowers of one of a few colors along with some baby’s breath.
+This is now obviously overdone, causing brides to long for different flowers, flower lengths, colors or an alternative to flowers altogether.
+This is truly an area of originality for bride (and maybe the groom) when they can let their design skills and personality shine.
+As with other aspects of the wedding, the trend is a return to old-fashioned beauty, elegance and simplicity.

 Most centerpieces nowadays are not simply flowers.
 They usually incorporate one or several other elements, depending on the motif of the wedding.

 If it is an outside evening wedding, try using a luminescent centerpiece that gives off old time charm.
 For instance, it could involve a lantern for an old-fashioned yet elegant charm.
 Or, a candle wrapped in a something in line with your motif would be great.

 If the wedding has a more natural ambiance, then maybe a, birdhouse, birdcage or branches tastefully laid out with wildflowers.

 Another possibility for a natural wedding is to use fruit in your centerpieces.
 Fruit adds color and richness in a lovely way that flowers can’t.

 Also, whether your wedding is more very natural or not, take the season into account.
 Centerpiece options in winter can have pine branches and chestnuts, while those in autumn can have colorful foliage and pinecones, and the sky is the limit for spring and summer.
 Bright flowers and fruit abound during those seasons, and it’s always a bright idea to incorporate natural elements into any wedding motif.